cmg-york/cnsim-engine/src/site/markdown/contributors/git-habits.md

 # Example: Combine the last 3 commits interactively
 git rebase -i HEAD~3
 ```

+> Caution: use rebase only if you understand the command and you are on a personal branch.

 > Note: Commits are immutable.
 > Both `amend` and `rebase` create new commits (with new SHAs), so it is safer to do them locally.